Ichapur

-Ichapur is a village and gram panchayat, near Gobardanga in North 24 Parganas district, West Bengal state.
-It is situated on the bank of Jamuna River, a tributary of Ichamati River.
+Ichapur (also known as Ichapore) is a town and a municipality in the Barrackpore II CD block in the Barrackpore subdivision of the North 24 Parganas district in the state of West Bengal, India.

-Administration and politics
+Civic administration

 Ichapur is part of the Gaighata community development block in Bangaon subdivision of North 24 Parganas district.
 Ichapur I, Ichapur II, are part of the Gaighata West Bengal Legislative Assembly (Vidhan Sabha) constituency.